kathryn-avanade/Project/README.md

 **Project Management**

-I have used azure devops which you can find a link to here:
+* I have used azure devops which you can find a link to here:
 [User Stories, Tasks and Epics](https://dev.azure.com/kathrynmcgregor/Project-Plant-App)

+* I have also kept a diary with details on what was done and when, in addition to this documentation.
+You can find this here.

 **App Architecture**